Summary of All DBMS_METADATA Subprograms

 -

-function simply returns the object, transformed or not, as a CLOB.
-By default, the CLOB is read into the buffer cache and has session duration, but these defaults can be overridden with the cache_lob
+The FETCH_CLOB function simply returns the object, transformed or not, as a CLOB.
+By default, the CLOB is read into the buffer cache and has session duration, but these defaults can be overridden with the cache_lob and lob_duration parameters.

 -